samp84531/IMA-SDK/API.md

 **React Native Windows 0.63 and above**

-Autolinking should automatically add react-native-video to your app.
+Autolinking should automatically add ima-player to your app.

 #### Manual Linking